emeka789/ActiveDirectoryHL/README.md

 # Active Directory Simulation using Vmware
 ![Copy of Log ana](https://github.com/emeka789/ActiveDirectoryHL/assets/99328320/dd1d99dc-b7b0-44c5-88e1-c6b6a661fe03)
 ## Summary
 In this project, Vmware was used to simulate a corporate environment consisting of a client machine (Win 10), domain controller hosting Active Directory (Win Server 2019), as well as other network services needed to segment the network (NAT/RAS, DNS, DHCP).
 A custom Powershell script was used to create 1000 fictional users each given a username and password for clients to access the environment.
-Active directory was then leveraged to create Organizational Units, Group Policies, and Security groups to structure, centralize and manage user accounts, computers, and other network resources within the simulated corporate environment.
+Active directory was then leveraged to create organizational units (OU), group policies (GP), and security groups (SG) to structure, centralize, and manage user accounts, computers, and other network resources within the simulated corporate environment.

 ## Tools and Technologies Used
 - Vmware